l7mp/stunner/examples/kurento-one2one-call/README.md

 Since plaintext credentials are just what they are, plaintext, it is easy to extract the STUN/TURN credentials on the client side for potentially nefarious purposes.
-Note that attackers should not be able to make too much harm, since the only Kubernetes service they can reach via STUNner is the Kurento media server pool.
-This is why we have installed the UDPRoute: STUNner will allow clients to connect *only* to the backend service(s) of the UDPRoute, and nothing else.
+Note that attackers should not be able to make too much harm with these credentials, since the only Kubernetes service they can reach via STUNner is the Kurento media server pool.
+This is why we have installed the UDPRoute:
+STUNner will allow clients to connect *only* to the backend service(s) of the UDPRoute, and nothing else.
 Then, the attackers would need access to the application-server to open WebRTC endpoints on the media server for their own purposes, but application servers should be secure by default no?

 In other words, *STUNner's default security model is exactly the same as if we put the application servers and media servers on public-facing physical servers*.